EchoAppsTeam/js-sdk/docs/guides/how_to_develop_plugin/README.md

 # How to develop a plugin

+## Overview

-Echo JS SDK provides the ability to extend the functionality of any Echo Control or an Application using the Plugins approach.
+The Echo JS SDK provides the ability to extend the functionality of any Echo Control or Application using a Plugins approach.
 This page will guide you through the steps of custom plugins creation.
+For examples of existing plugins visit the [Examples Page](#!/example).

 ## Introduction